reiugit/CustomOneOfTypesWithOneOfBase/README.md

   which inherits from 'OneOfBase<int, double, string>' and<br>
   which can store either an integer, a double or a string.

-* Then prints the type of the value stored in the Discriminated Union.
+* Then it prints the type of the value stored in the Discriminated Union.